 - Phone bill payments

-The platform combines a resilient infrastructure for sports betting and casino gaming.
-Players can enjoy live dealer games and BetGamesTV titles, including popular slots like Sweet Bonanza and Buffalo King Megaways from Pragmatic Play.
+The platform brings together a solid setup for both sports betting and casino games.
+You can jump into live dealer tables and BetGamesTV stuff, plus hit up fan-favorite slots like Sweet Bonanza and Buffalo King Megaways from Pragmatic Play.

 Lemon Casino: R100 deposits with demo mode access

-This 2021-launched casino operates under Orange Entertainment BV with a Curacao gaming license.
-The platform partners with 17 leading software providers like Pragmatic Play, No Limit, Play'n Go, Boongo, Booming, High5, and Ezugi.
-Players can choose from 1,000 games across slots, table games, and live casino experiences.
+Launched in 2021, this casino is run by Orange Entertainment BV and has a gaming license from Curacao.
+It teams up with 17 big-name software companies, including Pragmatic Play, No Limit, Play'n Go, Boongo, Booming, High5, and Ezugi.
+Players can pick from about 1,000 games, covering slots, table games, and live casino options.

 10Bet: R5 minimum deposits with MER regulation